 OSHA affects your business in several ways:

-Poster.
-Your business must have an OSHA-compliant poster displayed in a prominent place to Inform workers of their rights under OSHA.
+Your business must have an OSHA-compliant poster displayed in a prominent place to inform workers of their rights under OSHA.
 There are regulations on what information must be included on the poster.
-Look on this OSHA Posters page of the OSHA regulations for the "It's the Law" poster.
+See the OSHA Poster page for the "It's the Law" poster.

 Think of substances that might cause injury to an employee or illness.
 Even in a typical office, where you wouldn't think there were hazardous substances, some can still be found.
 For example, cleaning supplies, anything flammable, or anything with bleach in it, are considered hazardous substances.